JonathanHelianthicusDoe/trash_ideas/README.md

 around 1 round each.
 So, again, the coexistence of lure-based play and lureless play still has the same friction and the problem doesn&rsquo;t really seem to be solved (excepting perhaps some edge cases).

+See the section on balancing lure mechanically for a possible solution.